ddgae2/covid19check/README.md

 # Covid19check
-##### This simple tool is to check for COVID19 national cases versus yet another source.
+##### This simple tool to check for COVID19 national cases versus yet another source.

 # How it works:
 #### put https://covidtracking.com/data/download/national-history.csv into a file folder